 The national long-distance cycle network (LF routes) is a series of routes intended for cycling holidays.
-Together they form a network that takes you all across Holland.
 The LF routes are signposted in both directions.
 They are also marked on the online cycle route planner and every decent cycle map.

 How does it work?